 The Company leases office and land.
-The leases typically run for a period of 3 to 4 years.
-Previously, these leases were classified as operating leases under FRS 17.
+The leased properties typically run for a period of 12 months to 10 years.
+In addition, the Company also entered into hire purchase agreements for the acquisition of motor vehicles for a repayment period of 3 to 5 years.
 Information about leases for which the Company is a lessee is presented below.